gofireflyio/terraform-sso-azure/README.md

 - The `tenant_id` is required for establishing a connection with Azure AD.
 - Users specified in `firefly_users_emails` must already exist in Azure AD before running the Terraform configuration.
 - If `create_admins_group` or `create_viewers_group` is set to `true`, the module will create new groups unless `existing_admins_group_name` or `existing_viewers_group_name` is provided.
+- To configure SCIM provisioning, please contact the Firefly team for further instructions.

 ## Outputs